 They hate him because he prevents them from doing what they have been doing for the last number of years to this country.

-And so they accuse him when he was accused of uh harassing women, they were all over it.
+And so they accuse him when he was accused of harassing women.

 They saw him a racist because they want him out.

-It's a uh hypocritical party.
+It's a hypocritical party.

-Data shows that Obama's track record doubles the debt, 13 million uh more on poverty, eight million more on food stamps, or th or eight million more in poverty, thirteen million more on food stamps, worst recovery since the forties, lowest labor participation rate in the 70s, lowest home ownership rate in 51 years, and minorities in America were disproportionately impacted by his policies.
+I'm glad that's been data shows that Obama's track record doubles the debt: 13 million more on poverty, 8 million more on food stamps, or 8 million more on poverty, 13 million more on food stamps, worst recovery since the 40s, lowest labor participation rate in the 70s, lowest home ownership rate in 51 years.

 And I'm looking at things turning around now, and I'm thinking this is good for everybody.